Kinds of types in Scala, part 3: embedding some more info in a type

 We start with Either[_, _] and we want to partially apply String as the first type parameter.
 In order to do so, we:

-• since we didn’t applied type parameters, we end up with a single parameter type constructor,
+Tas a path-dependent type, such that Scala can tell its specific type exactly, - since we didn’t apply type parameters, we end up with a single parameter type constructor,

 Quite often kind projectors use λ to denote the output type.
 Because the syntax is quite messy, you might prefer to use a dedicated compiler plugin that would generate it for you.
 With kind-projector compiler plugin you would need to write just: